andrew1593571/CS1181/README.md

-Andrew Keller
-Assignments for CS1181 at Idaho State University
+Andrew Keller's assignments for CS1181 at Idaho State University.
+Programmed in C++ using CLion.
-C++ using CLion